New Beverly Cinema: Schedule and repertoire

 In addition to daily double (and, occasionally, triple) features, usually beginning at 7:30 p.m., midnight screenings are programmed on Fridays and Saturdays.
-"Kiddee Matinees" take place on weekend afternoons at 2:00 p.m., with a reduced admission price that includes a small popcorn.
+The Friday midnight show is a Quentin Tarantino film (which rotates each month) while Saturday midnight offerings are more eclectic.
+"Family Matinees" take place on weekend afternoons at 2:00 p.m., with a reduced admission price that includes a small popcorn.
+The "Cartoon Club", which runs at 10:00 a.m. monthly on a Saturday morning, pays tribute to cinemas' historic child-focused morning screenings with both feature-length and short-form animation.
 All features at the theater are usually preceded by a curated collection of vintage cartoons, shorts and trailers.

 In 2017, the theater incorporated an "Afternoon Classics" series of matinees held on Wednesday afternoons, and 2019 saw the introduction of both "Monday Matinees" and horror-themed "Freaky Fridays" matinees, all of which have been discontinued.
+The Friday matinee series returned in 2026 with a more general focus.